Updated on 2025-11-07 GMT+08:00

 The following table describes the differences between the two authorization models.

-Table 1 Differences between RBAC and ABAC
+Table 1 Differences between role/policy-based and identity policy-based authorization

 Authorization Model